 Since they are most often found in neutral tones, they can easily complement a range of fall color palettes.

 If you do not have a mantel to style, try using some crocks, stoneware, or pottery on a bookshelf.
 They are usually heavy enough to make great bookends and can add a unique shape to an otherwise boxy space.

 Check out this post for more shelf styling ideas for fall too!

-I left my crocks empty, but they can be a great opportunity to put a cute fall stem too!
+I actually left my crocks empty, but they can be a great opportunity to put a cute fall stem too!

 The great news this fall is that vintage-style pottery and crocks are trending.
 If you don’t have vintage ones, you’re in luck!
 There are some really budget friendly ones available.
 I particularly love the pretty fall tones of THIS ONE and the neutral color of THIS ONE can blend anywhere and be used year round!

 Here are some other favorites:

 - This vintage-inspired crock